 48 Confidence Intervals

-In this book so far, we have focused mostly on point estimation, which focuses on reporting a single number to estimate a parameter of interest, ignoring the uncertainty in this estimate.
-In this chapter, we will discuss how to report a range of plausible values for a parameter, capturing the uncertainty in our estimate.
+In this book so far, we have focused mostly on point estimation, where the goal is to produce a single estimate of a parameter of interest, ignoring the uncertainty in this estimate.
+In this chapter, we will discuss how to report a range of plausible values of a parameter, capturing the uncertainty in our estimate.
 This range of values is called a confidence interval and has a fundamental connection with the hypothesis tests from Chapter 47.

 48.1 The \(z\)-interval